nahutch/csci163b_algorithms2/README.md

 vertex1_in_edge_n vertex2_in_edge_n

-so the file containing
+so the file containing:

-3 2
+3 2 /
-a b c
+a b c /
-a b
+a b /
-a c
+a c /
-b c
+b c /

 looks like a triangle with verticies a, b, and c.